dwrdvncntcvs/galleria-server/README.md

 M_S_TYPE=memory
 ```

 - For the database configuration, it will depend on the database installed on your local machine.
-For this project, it is advised that you use PostgreSQL as the dependencies that support this database were already installed.
+For this project, it is advised that you use PostgreSQL as the dependecies that support this database were already installed.

 - Access token and refresh token secret where manually generated using md5 hashing.
 On this [website](https://www.md5hashgenerator.com/) you could generate your own secret tokens.

 - To create firebase own configuration, you can use this [Firebase documentation](https://firebase.google.com/docs) as reference.
 You can also create a project at the [Firebase website](https://firebase.google.com/) and copy the configuration.

-  <i><b>Note</b>: If you were creating a project on your firebase, create a storage on the project immediately.
+  <i><b>Note</b> : If you were creating a project on your firebase, create a storage on the project immediately. </i>

-<i><b>Note</b>: These are the environment variables that I used for the project.
+<i><b>Note</b> : These are the environment variables that I used for the project.
 Before running the application on your local machine, please be advised that all of these are very important variables and should be configured accordingly.</i>

 - Assuming that you are using <i><b>[NPM](https://www.npmjs.com/)</b></i>, to start the application, run these commands in the terminal: